17 Nov 2024 - by 'Maurits van der Schee'

 You can imagine that cloud trainings and cloud certifications for junior IT employees play an important role here, but I leave the motivation and effects of that as an exercise to the reader.
 I'd advice companies to migrate to a different infrastructure provider twice per year, so that they know that their high availability plan works, that they have proper automation and that they don't fall into the trap of a strong vendor-lock in.

 My point is that "cloud computing" is a term used for good engineering practices in the data-center.
 The "cloud computing" sold by cloud vendors is something different.
 Their "cloud computing" leads to high bills with a strong vendor lock-in (and intentionally so).
 Whether or not you call your infrastructure "cloud" is up to you.
 I wouldn't, as to me it is a silly word that often does not mean what people think it means.
-I know I'm talking with knowledgeable people when they say: "Cloud?
+I know I'm talking to knowledgeable people when they say: "Cloud?
 Isn't that just someone else's computer?".

 Mary Branscombe (of ZDnet) explains this as: